PITTSFIELD -- Governor Deval and Diane Patrick's nearly 30-year marriage is a relationship of second chances.

 Diane Patrick was in an abusive, life-threatening marriage when she first met her future second husband in the early 1980s in Los Angeles.
 The couple struck up a friendship that turned into love after Diane left her first husband and filed for divorce.
 He would later die of leukemia.

-Diane Patrick says her new love, whom she married in 1984, was the big reason she
+Diane Patrick says her new love, whom she married in 1984, was the big reason she recovered from a "horrific marriage.

 "Deval was my strength all the way through," she said.